shoui520/shoui520.github.io/docs/vn.md

 #### Full Setup

-Here I'll walk you through the entire process of installing Windows XP from getting a VN hooked and working.
+Here I'll walk you through the entire process.
+From installing Windows XP to getting a VN hooked and working.

 1. Install Oracle VM VirtualBox
 2. Acquire a disc image for Windows XP Professional SP3